Kant’s View of the Mind and Consciousness of Self

 The activity of locating items in the ‘forms of intuition’, space and time, is one of the three kinds of what Kant called synthesis and discussed in the chapter on the Transcendental Deduction.
 It is not entirely clear how the two discussions relate.

-The Aesthetic is about the conditions of experience, Kant's official project.
-The chapter leading up to the Transcendental Deduction, The Clue to the Discovery of All Pure Concepts of the Understanding (but generally called the Metaphysical Deduction because of a remark that Kant once made, B159) is totally unlike this.
+The Aesthetic is about the conditions of experience, Kant’s official project.
+The chapter leading up to the Transcendental Deduction, The Clue to the Discovery of All Pure Concepts of the Understanding (but generally called the Metaphysical Deduction because of a remark that Kant once made, B159) has a very different starting point.

-Starting from and taking for granted the logic of Aristotelian syllogisms and the Aristotelian categories, Kant proceeds by analysis to draw out the implications of this logic for the conceptual structure within which all thought and experience must take place.
-The structure in question is the system of the forms of judgment; the resulting theory is the theory of what Kant called the Categories.
-Kant seems to have thought that he could deduce the conceptual structure of experience from the components of the Aristotelian system.
+Starting from (and, Bvii, taking for granted the adequacy of) Aristotelian logic (the syllogisms and the formal concepts that Aristotle called categories), Kant proceeds by analysis to draw out the implications of these concepts and syllogisms for the conceptual structure (the “function of thought in judgment” (A70=B95)) within which all thought and experience must take place.
+The result is what Kant called the Categories.
+That is to say, Kant tries to deduce the conceptual structure of experience from the components of Aristotelian logic.

 TD has two sides, though Kant never treats them separately.
 He once called them the objective and the subjective deductions (Axvii).
 The objective deduction is about the conceptual and other cognitive conditions of having representations of objects.
 It is Kant’s answer to the quid juris question.
 Exactly how the objective deduction goes is highly controversial, a controversy that we will sidestep here.
 The subjective deduction is about what the mind, the “subjective sources” of understanding (A97), must as a consequence be like.
 The subjective deduction is what mainly interests us.